-As part of Breast Cancer Awareness Month, we interviewed Joyce Habib, Consultant Oncologist at HealthBay Polyclinic, who gave us her expert opinion on the symptoms, myths, and lifestyle choices associated with breast cancer.
+As part of Breast Cancer Awareness Month, we interviewed Joyce Habib, Consultant Oncologist at HealthBay Polyclinic, who gave us her expert opinion on the symptoms, myths, and lifestyle choices associated with breast cancer awareness.

 Why did you decide to go into medicine?